wasmerio/old-docs.wasmer.io/integrations/examples/imports-and-exports.md

 ---
 description: >-
-  A WASM module can import and export entities, like functions, memories, globals and tables.
+  A Wasm module can import and export entities, like functions, memories, globals and tables.
 This example illustrates the basics of using these entities.
 ---

 # Imports & exports

-In this example we'll be using a sample WASM module which exports some entities and requires us to also import some of them.
+In this example we'll be using a sample Wasm module which exports some entities and requires us to also import some of them.

 The goal here is to give you an idea of how to work with imports and exports.
 We won't go into the details of each entities, they'll be covered in more details in the other examples.